MrNewaz/Movie-App/README.md

 ![home_page](screenshots/ss.png)

 This is an assignment for movie app with OMDb API for the Julo interview process.
-The below information is the guideline for developers how to setup the applications locally.
+The below information is the guideline for developers how to setup the web app locally.

 ---